lucidrains/invariant-point-attention/README.md

 Implementation of Invariant Point Attention as a standalone module, which was used in the structure module of <a href="https://github.com/deepmind/alphafold">Alphafold2</a> for coordinate refinement.

-- [ ] write up a test for invariance under rotation
 - [ ] enforce float32 for certain operations

 ## Install